Fit as a Mama Bear

 Secondary muscles: triceps, abdominals, shoulders

-This is a great step in learning how to do a regular push up as a beginner and developing upper body strength.
+This is a great step in learning how to get better at push ups as a beginner and developing upper body strength.

 Eccentric push ups can be done on an elevated surface, on the floor, or even progressed to suspended push ups once you’ve moved past regular push ups.